The MacPorts Project

 macOS Package (.pkg) Installer

-The easiest way to install MacPorts on a Mac is by downloading the pkg or dmg for Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra, Sierra, El Capitan, Yosemite, Mavericks, Mountain Lion, Lion, Snow Leopard, Leopard or Tiger and running the system's Installer by double-clicking on the pkg contained therein, following the on-screen instructions until completion.
+The easiest way to install MacPorts on a Mac is by downloading the pkg or dmg for Sequoia, Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra, Sierra, El Capitan, Yosemite, Mavericks, Mountain Lion, Lion, Snow Leopard, or Leopard and running the system's Installer by double-clicking on the pkg contained therein, following the on-screen instructions until completion.

 This procedure will place a fully-functional and default MacPorts installation on your host system, ready for usage.
 If needed your shell configuration files will be adapted by the installer to include the necessary settings to run MacPorts and the programs it installs, but you may need to open a new shell for these changes to take effect.